qix67/gentoo-overlay/Readme.md

 * sys-boot/uefitool: version 56_alpha

-* www-client/firefox: disable urlbar "Click Selects All" feature, session is restored on current workspace instead of workspace where firefox were closed
+* www-client/firefox: disable urlbar/searchbar "Click Selects All" feature, session is restored on current workspace instead of workspace where firefox were closed

 * x11-libs/gtk+: gtk3 with all gtk3-mushrooms patches.